mmistakes/minimal-mistakes/_posts/2024-05-29-neural-programs.md

 ## Black-Box Gradient Estimation

 Previous works on black-box gradient estimation can be used for learning neural programs.
 [REINFORCE](https://link.springer.com/article/10.1007/BF00992696) samples from the probability distribution output by $M_\theta$ and computes the reward for each sample.
 It then updates the parameter to maximize the log probability of the sampled symbols weighed by the reward value.

-There are various variants of REINFORCE, including [IndeCateR](https://arxiv.org/abs/2311.12569) that improves upon the sampling strategy to lower the variance of gradient estimation and [NASR](https://openreview.net/forum?id=en9V5F8PR-) that targets efficient finetuning with single sample and custom reward function.
+There are different variants of REINFORCE, including [IndeCateR](https://arxiv.org/abs/2311.12569) that improves upon the sampling strategy to lower the variance of gradient estimation and [NASR](https://openreview.net/forum?id=en9V5F8PR-) that targets efficient finetuning with single sample and custom reward function.
 [A-NeSI](https://arxiv.org/abs/2212.12393) instead uses the samples to train a surrogate neural network of $P$, and updates the parameter by back-propagating through this surrogate model.

 While these techniques can achieve high performance on tasks like Sudoku solving and MNIST addition, they struggle with data inefficiency (i.e., learning slowly when there are limited training data) and sample inefficiency (i.e., requiring a large number of samples to achieve high accuracy).